 Review the information about the facility operator, facility owner, and landowner.
 If any of the information needs to be updated, 1.
 Check the box by clicking on the Check button and a 2. checkmark will appear next to “Operator and Owners information needs to be revised.”
 (Do not click the Check button, if no changes are needed.)
-Please explain the requested changes on the Annual Reporting Information supplemental form, which you will attach on the “Document” tab (see Section 6: Documents in these Instructions).
+Please explain the requested changes on the Annual Reporting Information supplemental form, which you will attach to the “Document” tab (see Section 6: Documents in these Instructions).

 Note: once you click the Check button, it will change to say Uncheck.
 To uncheck the box, click the Uncheck button.

-Once you have reviewed the information and checked the box to revise the operator and owner information, return to the Facility List view by 3. clicking the Back to Master Table button.
+Once you have reviewed the information and checked the box to revise the operator and owner information, return to the Facility List view by clicking 3, the Back to Master Table button.

 Note: If you have trouble with the check buttons/checkboxes try using Microsoft Edge instead of other internet browsers.